raganwald/raganwald.github.com/_posts/2017-04-19-incremental.md

 Now, it's true that we have does a bunch of things that people call "functional programming," but that wasn't the goal.
 The goal, the benefit we can inspect, is that we have decomposed the algorithm into a series of steps, each of which has well-defined inputs and outputs. *And*, we have arranged our code such that we are not making copies of the entire data set with each of our steps.

 The end goal, as always, is to decompose the algorithm into smaller parts that can be named, tested, and perhaps reused elsewhere.
-Using iterables and generators to implement a stream approach can help us achieve our gaols without compromising practical considerations like memory footprint.
+Using iterables and generators to implement a stream approach can help us achieve our goals without compromising practical considerations like memory footprint.

 ---